sebadorn/js13k-2023-13th-century/README.md

-# js13k 2023: Treasure of the Nibelungs
+# js13k 2023: The Treasure of the Nibelungs

 Entry for the [js13k competition of 2023](https://2023.js13kgames.com/).
 Theme: **13th Century**